shamsilkhan5-collab/delta-demo2/README.md

 # delta-demo2
-This is a demo for Git and Git hub class
+This is a demo for Git and Git hub class.